 Abnormal Security uses a combination of Identity, Behavior, and Content analysis models in order to flag attacks:

-SLIDE 15a: Deep understanding of your organization
+SLIDE 15a: Deep Understanding of Your Organization

-We baseline your organization across, and as mentioned, we use a combination of Identity, Behavior, and Content analysis / and AI / to understand your organization and learn the normal, good and legitimate communications that happen between you and your partners and vendors.
+We baseline your organization across, and as mentioned, we use a combination of Identity, Behavior, and Content analysis and AI to understand your organization and learn the normal, good, and legitimate communications that happen between you and your partners and vendors.

 SLIDE 16: 17 Days Later

-Now, just because the attackers takeover of the vendor’s email account was stopped by Abnormal, that doesn’t deter the criminal from pursuing the organization.
+Now, just because the attacker's takeover of the vendor's email account was stopped by Abnormal, that doesn’t deter the criminal from pursuing the organization.

 SLIDE 17: The Follow-up Incident

-17 days later, our system detected the same attacker sending an email from a domain that was registered less than one month ago, targeting the same group of employees asking for a payment to be made via a wire transfer.
+Seventeen days later, our system detected the same attacker sending an email from a domain that was registered less than one month ago, targeting the same group of employees asking for a payment to be made via a wire transfer.

-SLIDE 18: The Follow-up Incident – Attachment
+SLIDE 18: The Follow-Up Incident - Attachment